-If you are a full time student you would be expected to find employment in civil engineering and construction whether in structural engineering or architectural practices or contracting organisations at middle/senior management positions.
+If you are a full time student you would be expected to find employment in civil engineering and construction whether in structural engineering or architectural practices or contracting organisations at senior technical and middle/senior management positions.

-At the end of your studies on this course you may wish to continue your academic study by undertaking a research degree course such as a PhD.
+At the end of your studies on this course you may wish to continue your academic study by undertaking a research degree programme such as a PhD.